 Documentation of a successful SAE J1667 smoke test pursuant to section 2196.4(a).

-Documentation of a completed vehicle emission control equipment inspection specified in section 2198.
+Documentation of a completed vehicle emissions control equipment inspection specified in section 2198.

 If a repair facility repaired the vehicle at issue, a repair invoice or a completed work order that contains the following information: